DubyaDude/OAuthGate/README.md

-# NGINX Discord OAuth Reverse Proxy
+# OAuthGate - A NGINX Discord OAuth Reverse Proxy

 This project allows one to secure a NGINX reverse proxied site via Discord OAuth.